JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

    callbacks (`completionHandler`).
    * The `greeting()` function was marked with the `@Throws(Exception::class)` annotation.
 So any exceptions that are instances of the `Exception` class or its subclass will be propagated as `NSError`, so you can handle them in the `completionHandler`.
-   * When calling Kotlin `suspend` functions from Swift, completion handlers might be called on threads other than the main, see the [new memory manager migration guide](https://github.com/JetBrains/kotlin/blob/master/kotlin-native/NEW_MM.md#new-memory-manager-migration-guide).
+   * When calling Kotlin `suspend` functions from Swift, completion handlers might be called on threads other than main, see the [new memory manager migration guide](https://github.com/JetBrains/kotlin/blob/master/kotlin-native/NEW_MM.md#new-memory-manager-migration-guide).
-   That's why `DispatchQueue.main.async` is used to update `text` property, as all UI updates on other threads than main are now allowed in Swift.
+   That's why `DispatchQueue.main.async` is used to update `text` property.

 6. Run both the iOS and Android applications from Android Studio and make sure your app's logic is synced: